 Start from the Bottom

-When trying to reduce processing fees, too many business owners make the mistake of starting at the top and work their way down.
+When trying to reduce processing fees, too many business owners make the mistake of starting at the top and working their way down.
 They look at their current rates and ask, “How much can I save?”
 When you shop on savings, you’re starting at the top and trying to cut the fees.
 There’s a lot more room to overpay, since you’re not sure of the baseline cost.

 A better approach is to start at the bottom.
 You want to know, “What’s the least I can pay?”
 Your goal is to find that line, and pay as close to it as possible.
 When you shop for the lowest cost, you’re starting from the absolute minimum and trying to keep it low.

 It may sound like a minor distinction, but working from the bottom up is the most reliable way to achieve your goal: paying as little as possible for processing.
+So find the bottom.

 Finding the “Bottom”